Leadership and Involvement

 Drop-in, interactive sessions are available throughout the year for students to spend 90 minutes learning about a specific topic or issue related to leadership.
 Past sessions have included communication, group decision-making, dealing with conflict, and much more.
 For more information, come by the student activities office or look for our leadership and involvement posters.
 No need to RSVP, and dinner is provided.

 Each semester we invite faculty to dine with students in the Parker House.
 During these meals faculty connect how their academic pursuits connect to leadership in their communities.
-Lottery sign ups are available in the student activities office before each event.
+Lottery sign ups are available in the student center before each event.

 The LeaderShape Institute

 Each summer we send students to participate in the LeaderShape Institute.
 This is an intensive six-day opportunity to meet students from all over the country while learning about leadership skills and developing your own vision of how you want to impact the world.
-Applications can be picked up in student activities each spring.
-All expenses are covered by student activities.
+Applications can be picked up in the student center each spring.
+All expenses are covered by the Office for Student Engagement.